-As part of our commitment to diversity, we aim to:
+As part of our commitment to diversity and inclusion, we aim to:

-- Employ a diverse workforce to maintain our talent advantage; and
+- Employ a diverse workforce to maintain our talent advantage.

 - Explore diverse markets today to tap into tomorrow’s opportunities.

-- Raising awareness about the importance of community outreach and the inclusion of diverse suppliers in our procurement process; and
+- Raising awareness about the importance of community outreach and the inclusion of diverse suppliers in our procurement process.

-In 2018, we organized three additional working councils to focus more extensively on implementing diversity and inclusion priorities: the Business Heads Working Council, the Diversity Networks Executive Sponsor Working Council and the Field Leadership Working Council.
+We have three additional working councils that focus more extensively on implementing diversity and inclusion priorities: the Business Heads Working Council, the Diversity Networks Executive Sponsor Working Council and the Field Leadership Working Council.

-- The Business Heads Working Council ensures we identify emerging trends impacting the diversity and inclusion agenda and partners with our Chief Diversity and Inclusion Officer and Chief Human Resources Officer to identify, agree upon and implement solutions to mitigate adverse impact;
+- The Business Heads Working Council is focused on identifying emerging trends impacting the diversity and inclusion agenda and partners with our Chief Diversity and Inclusion Officer and Chief Human Resources Officer to identify, agree upon and implement solutions to mitigate the adverse impacts.

-- The Diversity Networks Executive Sponsor Working Council provides strategic direction and coaching to the leaders of our employee-led Diversity Networks; and
+- The Diversity Networks Executive Sponsor Working Council provides strategic direction and coaching to the leaders of our employee-led Diversity Networks.

 - The Field Leadership Working Council ensures our diversity and inclusion strategy is successfully executed in our field office locations, where approximately 70% of our employees are based.